 Summer may have gone by in a blur, but we were lucky enough to have gained a few memories that will last a lifetime.
 We live with a little rail enthusiast who seems to have been born with an intense love for all things that run on rails.
-So we decided to indulge him with a 9-day cross country train trip by flying out to Seattle and taking the Amtrak with children back home to New York.
-I had neither done nor considered anything like this before, but we thought it would be a great way to introduce our 4-year old son to the country beyond our island here on Manhattan.
-As a father, it’s really important to me that my son grow up knowing that there is more to life than living in a concrete jungle.
+So we decided to indulge him with a 9-day cross-country train trip by flying out to Seattle and taking the Amtrak with children back home to New York.
+I had neither done nor considered anything like this before, but we thought it would be a great way to introduce our 4-year-old son to the country beyond our island here on Manhattan.
+As a father, it’s really important to me that my son grows up knowing that there is more to life than living in a concrete jungle.

 After weeks of meticulous planning, we flew out to Seattle along with my parents to start our journey.
 Our plan was to board Amtrak’s Empire Builder to Chicago and then Amtrak’s Lake Shore Limited back home to New York.
-In between, we’d get to see some beautiful country and stop for a couple days in Montana’s Glacier National Park.
+In between, we’d get to see some beautiful country and stop for a couple of days in Montana’s Glacier National Park.

-No matter what you may think about the rain, Seattle is real gem and I can see how it is a great place to live.
+No matter what you may think about the rain, Seattle is a real gem and I can see how it is a great place to live.
 For the adults, we enjoyed fresh seafood in places like Taylor Fish Farms and Pike Place Market along with the natural beauty of the northwest.
 For our son, all he cared about was taking all the various types of transportation options that Seattle has to offer: street trolleys, the 2-minute ride on the monorail, electric cable buses and the light rail from the airport.
 How we were getting somewhere was more important than where we were actually going!
-Regardless, the highlight of our brief stay was definitely The Center for Wooden Boats, where we enjoyed a 50 minute sail out on Lake Union for FREE.
+Regardless, the highlight of our brief stay was definitely The Center for Wooden Boats, where we enjoyed a 50-minute sail out on Lake Union for FREE.
 That’s right, gratis!
 Where could you find that kind of deal new New York City?
 Also worthwhile was the Ballard Locks and fish ladder.
 Think of it as a miniaturized Panama Canal where the kids can watch all kinds of marine vessels go by.
 All my son could talk about was jumping onto the boats so it’s a good thing we took him sailing.
 The fish ladder, which allows salmon to pass through the locks on their way upstream to spawn, also included an observation window where you can literally watch thousands of salmon swimming by.
 It was a first for us all.

 Amtrak with children offers an awesome experience